Vibrant Visions of Nature in Scannography

 ALL RIGHTS RESERVED.
 DO NOT REPRODUCE IMAGES WITHOUT THE ARTIST’S PERMISSION.

-Blown Away, scanner photography, available in different sizes
+A Burst of Gerbera Daisies, scanner photography, available in different sizes

-From Beginning to End, scanner photography, available in different sizes
+A Strange Mix, scanner photography, available in different sizes

-Crabapple & Black Walnut Friendship, scanner photography, available in different sizes
+Exploring, scanner photography, available in different sizes

-Inspired and mentored by a master of scanography in November 2020, Sandra added scanner photography to her photographic arsenal as a new avenue of expression.
-She explains that with this medium of photography, “I have found a way to extend my curiosity and artistic sensitivity by creating new worlds of expression to obtain creations full of life and beauty that began in my mind’s eye and invite exploration by the viewer.”
+Sandra states, “I added scanner photography to my photographic arsenal as a new avenue of expression.
+I have found a way to extend my curiosity and artistic sensitivity by creating new worlds of expression, producing creations full of life and beauty that begin in my mind’s eye and invite the viewer to explore.
+Rather than waiting for the perfect light, the decisive moment of action, or searching for a particular composition that adequately expresses my reaction to a scene, I create the scene.”

-Playful Together, scanner photography, available in different sizes.
+Hahaha, scanner photography, available in various sizes

-Sandra exudes, “I see possibilities for new creations everywhere around me – flowering weeds, mushrooms, feathers, acorns, pinecones, walnuts, moss-covered tree bark, dead insects, and even empty bird nests that continually invite my inspection and collection.
+Sandra adds, “The textures and vibrant colors of objects not commonly found together in nature create new and surprising visual worlds that are beautiful and sometimes playful and whimsical.
+I see possibilities for new creations everywhere around me – flowering weeds, mushrooms, feathers, acorns, pinecones, walnuts, moss-covered tree bark, dead insects, and even empty bird nests that continually invite my inspection and collection.
 With objects in hand, the creative process begins.
 The possible arrangements by color, size, and combination of things not commonly found together in nature become the pre-visualizations of a final image.
 The creations express joy, freedom, gracefulness, reflection, and contemplation.”

 Visit Sandra Belitza-Vazquez’s website: sandyscan.com